cocos/cocos-engine/EngineErrorMap.md

 The native folder may be generated from older versions, please refer https://docs.cocos.com/creator/manual/en/release-notes/ to upgrade.

+### 15100

+Camera '%s' clear flag is skybox, but skybox is disabled.
+Force set clear flag to solid color.

 ### 16000

 '%s' is deprecated since v%s.